How does WSDOT address transportation noise?

 - We obtain noise variances from local jurisdictions that allow night time construction work when traffic or safety issues prevent some, or all, of the work from occurring during the day.

 - Monitor underwater noise from pile driving.
-The BA Noise Assessment Guidance and the Underwater Noise Monitoring Plan template have additional information.
+The BA Noise Assessment Guidance and the Underwater Noise Monitoring Plan template (doc 319 kb) and Cover Letter (doc 22 kb) have additional information.

 - Support research on innovative noise reduction techniques such as quieter pavement, rumble strips designs, pile driving noise abatement and others.